-Figure out what it is that you want people to accomplish by visiting your site
+Figure out what you want people to accomplish by visiting your site

 Do you want your visitors to sign up for your newsletter?
 Make a purchase?
 Comment?

-If you don’t know what you want your users to do then it’s impossible for them to know what you want them to do.
+If you don’t know what you want your users to do, it’s impossible for them to know what you want them to do.